Put us to the test

 This is the worst it’ll ever be

 Our trial process is deliberately light-touch for you.
-We use our own judgement to structure your repository, so you’re not burdened with decisions or setup tasks.
+We lean heavily on our own judgement to structure your repository, so you’re not burdened with decisions or setup tasks.

 That has a side effect: some things might not be captured the way you’d want long term.
 You might wish a clause was captured differently, or that we’d included a data point specific to your industry.

-This isn’t because we can’t do it — it’s because the goal is to demonstrate Nomio’s capabilities quickly, without the process demanding too much input from you.
+This isn’t because we can’t do it — it’s because the goal is to demonstrate Nomio’s capabilities, without the process demanding much input from you.

 If you become a customer, we run a full calibration process: